yugeshk/CS639/README.md

 # CS639

 This repository maintains our code for the course CS639A (Program Analysis and Verification) at IIT Kanpur in the Fall of 2020.
+For a detailed discussion, please refer to this [file](https://github.com/yugeshk/CS639/blob/master/CS639-report_170203_170830.pdf).

 ## Setup